Ahmed-Benmassi/HTTP_from_TCP/README.md

 🚧 How It Works

--A TCP listener is started on a port (e.g., localhost:8081)
+- A TCP listener is started on a port (e.g., localhost:8081)

--Incoming TCP connections are accepted
+- Incoming TCP connections are accepted

--Raw HTTP requests are read and parsed manually
+- Raw HTTP requests are read and parsed manually

--Responses are written back over the socket
+- Responses are written back over the socket

--Demonstrates request/response flow without middleware or framework
+- Demonstrates request/response flow without middleware or framework

 -------
 ## Getting Started